On the subcritical self-catalytic branching Brownian motions

+\begin{remark} While it is natural to investigate the limiting behavior of finite particle systems when their initial configurations $(\mu_n)_{n\in \mathbb N}$ approximate the initial trace without monotonely converging to it, such a general scenario will not be considered in this paper.
+Rather than reflecting an intrinsic limitation of the underlying processes, this restriction is introduced primarily as a methodological simplification to navigate the structural discontinuity inherent in the moment duality technique.
+We will comment on the duality technique in Subsubsection~\ref{sec:PSD} and more on this restriction in Subsubsection~\ref{sec:initial_data_convergence}. \end{remark}

+To establish the above approximation results, let us assume the existence of the exponential moments of the two offspring laws: \begin{itemize} \item[\eq ] There exists $R>1$ such that $\sum_{k=0}^\infty R^k p_k < \infty$ and $\sum_{k =0}^\infty R^k q_k < \infty.$ \end{itemize} This assmuption will be used in Proposition \ref{prop:D} for the establishment of the moment duality between the SBBMs and their dual SPDEs.
 Let us also assume the following: \begin{itemize} \item[\eq ] The catalytic offspring law is not parity-preserving, that is, there exists an odd number $k$ such that $q_k > 0$. \end{itemize} This assumption is crucial for our establishment of the distributional convergence of $(Z_t^{(n)})_{t>0}$ as $n\to\infty$.
 We will comment on this assumption in Subsubsection \ref{sec:DA}.